Professional Dance Classes in Hertfordshire

 The classes include:

-Waltz, Quickstep, Foxtrot (my favourite), Tango, Slow Rhythm, Viennese, Cha Cha Cha, Rumba, Samba, Jive, Paso Doble, Salsa, Rock and Roll and various fun dances.
+Waltz, Quickstep, Foxtrot (my favourite), Tango, Slow Rhythm, Viennese, Cha Cha Cha, Rumba, Samba, Jive, Paso Doble, and various fun dances.
 It’s best to start a class with the waltz and the Cha Cha Cha – which is the cheeky dance in the Latin Group.
 Having fun and providing entertainment is a priority as it’s what dancing is all about.

 On Saturday mornings we have children’s dance classes for ages 4+ where they will learn all of the ballroom and Latin American dances, plus freestyle dances and fun dances too.